FranEscano/geoTrivia/README.md

 # Geography Trivia Game

-A simple geography trivia game implemented in Java, with questions and answers stored in a JSON file.
+A simple geography trivia game implemented in Java, with questions and answers served from a RESTful API built with Spark.

 ## Description

 This is a basic console-based geography trivia game where users are asked a series of geography-related questions.
 The user's answers are compared to the correct answers, and a final score is displayed at the end.
-The question and answers are stored in a JSON file.
+The question and answers are served from a RESTful API built with Spark in Java.

 ## Features